-Gina is an experienced commercial litigation lawyer who has worked on a number of high-profile commercial matters and has extensive experience in managing significant litigation.
+Gina is an experienced commercial disputes lawyer who has worked on a number of high-profile commercial matters and has extensive experience in managing significant litigation.
 Gina has developed a strong commercial focus and regularly uses alternative dispute resolution techniques to achieve positive outcomes for her clients.
-Her areas of expertise include contractual disputes, competition litigation, regulatory disputes, property related litigation and administrative law litigation.
+Her areas of expertise include contractual disputes, competition and consumer law, regulatory disputes, corporations law disputes, property related litigation and administrative law litigation.

 Lawrence & Hanson Group Pty Ltd